sysunite/coins-2-validator/doc/reference.md

 The coins-validator project consinsts of these packages:

 #### validator-core
-Mainly contains java interfaces, as litle dependencies as possible.
+Mainly contains java interfaces, as little dependencies as possible.

 #### validator-cli
 All the implementations, depends on graphdb api with rdf4j.